WestDRI/wgpages/content/apptainer1/01-intro.md

 has been renamed *Apptainer*, while the commercial fork is still called *Singularity*.

-- Apptainer is an open-source project developed within the research community since 2015, started at the Lawrence Berkeley National Lab
+- Apptainer is an open-source project developed within the research community since 2015, started at the Lawrence Berkeley National Lab.
-- Its goal: create a portable system to run Linux applications on HPC clusters independently of the specific host Linux version and distro, i.e. distribute software and **its compute environment**
+- Its goal is to create a portable system to run Linux applications on HPC clusters *independently of the specific host Linux version and distro*, i.e. distribute software and **its compute environment**.
-- Apptainer creates a custom, secure virtual Linux environment (a **container**) that is different from the host Linux system
+- Apptainer creates a custom, secure virtual Linux environment (a **container**) that is different from the host Linux system.
   - e.g., on a CentOS/Rocky Linux machine you can create a virtual Ubuntu system where you can install any precompiled packaged software from the Ubuntu repositories
   - in a sense, gives you control of your software environment without being `root` on the host system (with a
     catch: creating containers from scratch usually requires `root`)
   - you can install any system packages and all dependencies for your software as packages inside the container
-- Apptainer quickly became a way to package and deploy scientific software and its dependencies to different HPC systems
+- Apptainer quickly became a way to package and deploy scientific software and its dependencies to different HPC systems.
 - Apptainer is different from Docker, as it does not require `root` access on the host system to *run* it
   - specifically designed for running containers on multi-user HPC clusters
-- On a Linux host Apptainer is very lightweight compared to a full virtual machine (**VM**)
+- On a Linux host Apptainer is very lightweight compared to a full **virtual machine** (VM).
-- On MacOS or Windows hosts Apptainer can be deployed inside a VM (still requires a Linux host layer &nbsp;➜&nbsp; a VM)
+- On MacOS or Windows hosts Apptainer can be deployed inside a VM (still requires a Linux host layer &nbsp;➜&nbsp; a VM).
 - From the technical standpoint, Apptainer uses:
-  - <u>kernel namespaces</u> to virtualize and isolate OS resources (CPU, memory access, disk I/O, network access, user/group namespaces), so that processes inside the container see only a specific, virtualized set of resources
+  - *kernel namespaces* to virtualize and isolate OS resources (CPU, memory access, disk I/O, network access, user/group namespaces), so that processes inside the container see only a specific, virtualized set of resources
-  - Linux control groups (<u>cgroups</u>) to control and limit the use of these resources
+  - Linux control groups (*cgroups*) to control and limit the use of these resources
-  - <u>overlay images</u> to enable writable filesystems in otherwise read-only containers
+  - *overlay images* to enable writable filesystems in otherwise read-only containers

 ## Why use a container